zjucsxxd/RNN-doc-soft-clustering/README.md

 ###Results

 A lot of work still has to be done (see future guidelines), the actual results serve as proof of concept showing some semantic clustering is happening.
-Multiples context vectors are generated for several random wikipedia articles, the cosine distance between the vectors is used to rank those articles among themselves:
+Multiples context vectors are generated for several random wikipedia articles, the cosine distance between the vectors is used to rank those articles among themselves.

+*Table showing the cosine distance rankings for several wikipedia documents:*

 | austin | american_revolution | anarcho_capitalism
 |:-----:|:-----:|:-----: